dhayalramk/notes-grapf/4 - Goals/Engineering Roadmap - 0.0001%/Phase 1 - Foundations/Week 1 - Day 1.md

 3. One real-world system where asymptotic analysis alone is misleading.
    I have no idea on this.
 Tried to think I didn't get anything
 #### Task 2 - Thought Experiment
+Question:
+You have two implementation of a function:
+A: O(n) but with heavy memory allocation
+B: O(n log n) but extremely cache-friendly
+For n =1 million which might be faster in practice, and why?

+Answer